onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 Epistemic commons
 heal the Epistemic Commons through incentives for alignment & accountability to then fix all other commons

-Picture of the mine in congo - study what is ok to use in videos
+Picture of the mine in congo - study what is ok to use in videos - roleplay calling the mine and asking for overtime for more cobalt for phones - hallo is this the greenwashed cobalt mine? do more overtime - phones are selling like hotkakes!
+I can feel the AGI!

 If you’re watching this - you’re early to something truly big - the right side of history will unfold before you